ngserro/earthwall/README.md

 # earthwall

-earthwall.sh is a simple bash script to change your OSX wallpaper to a random image from [earthview.withgoogle.com](https://earthview.withgoogle.com/).
+earthwall.sh is a simple bash script to change your macOS wallpaper to a random image from [earthview.withgoogle.com](https://earthview.withgoogle.com/).
 The script was tested on Yosemite and Lion.
 You can set up a periodic wallpaper change using cron.
 Take a look at the example in [Cron](https://github.com/ngserro/earthwall#cron).

 ## Installation

-The script only supports OSX and requires an internet connection to download the wallpaper.
+The script only supports macOS and requires an internet connection to download the wallpaper.
 Install the script using any of the methods bellow:

 ### Install using Git